Settlement Agreements & Compromise Agreements – How Much?

 - Be prepared to fight if you want more; and

-How Much for my Settlement and Compromise Agreement in a Redundancy?
+How Much for my Settlement Agreement in a Redundancy?

 If you’ve not been placed in a pool then ask what the business reason for selecting you is, and point out that there are other people who should have been placed in a pool with you based on their job function.
 You could put these points into a written grievance and submit it to your employer during the redundancy process, or you may have a right of appeal against your redundancy which you could envoke here.

-How Much for my Settlement and Compromise Agreement in a Dispute?
+How Much for my Compromise Agreement in a Dispute?

 If you are nearing retirement age then any claim could be of a much higher value because it could be harder or impossible for you to get another job, therefore your economic loss could be greater.
 This is especially true if your job is quite specialist and hard to come by anyway.